 Hello, Ladies !

-Today I invite female-identifying composers of all ages and musical backgrounds to embark on a fun and exciting project that cannot exist without you!
-A collage of melodic fragments woven into a composition, each containing fresh musical ideas from the minds of fellow composers from around the world.
+Today I invite female-identifying composers of all ages and musical backgrounds to embark on a fun and exciting project: A collage of melodic fragments woven into a composition, each containing fresh musical ideas from the minds of fellow composers from around the world.

 How To Apply?